Chocolate Almond Hard Butter

 Due to the organic all natural ingredients, this cream is solid in cool temperatures.
 To soften it, you simply leave it in a warm location (slip it into a roomy pocket for example).
 If it's hard you can use the back of your thumb nail to scrape it out.
 You then massage it into your hands.
 The warmth of your hands will start to melt the butter into your skin giving your skin healing protection that is well worth the effort!

 Clean up is a bit more difficult if you directly heat your oils & waxes in a glass jar or crock pot, but it can be done.
 Once you have finished, use plenty of straight soap no water.
-This is the same method we use to clean up after soap making.
+This is the same method I use to clean up after soap making.
 Water will only make the cleaning process more difficult.
 Once the vessel is sufficiently cleaned, you can then rinse it with hot water.
 If after rinsing, it still has residue, clean it again with plenty of straight soap no water.
 Repeat this process until it's clean.

 There are no hard fast rules, except to please use common sense.
 Remember you are dealing with oils which are highly flammable.
 If for whatever reason, you do have a kitchen fire, do not use water!
 You can quickly toss baking soda on the flames, or quickly smother it with towels, or the best option (although very messy), use a fire extinguisher.
-We don't know about you, but we'd rather have a messy kitchen then burn it to the ground!
+I don't know about you, but I'd rather have a messy kitchen then burn it to the ground!

 Ready?
 Lets begin!